sdiehl/sympy-mcp/README.md

 ## Security Disclaimer

 This server runs on your computer and gives Claude access to run Python logic.
-Notably this server uses Sympy's `parse_expr` to parse mathematical expressions, which is uses `eval` under the hood, effectively allowing arbitrary code execution.
+Notably it uses Sympy's `parse_expr` to parse mathematical expressions, which is uses `eval` under the hood, effectively allowing arbitrary code execution.
 By running the server, you are trusting the code that Claude generates.
+Running in the Docker image is slightly safer, but it's still a good idea to review the code before running it.